 On the other hand, it is not in the interests of those who are in power in Kiev to stop the war, which brings good gesheft and on which Slavs kill each other so successfully.
 Therefore, the official Kiev rhetoric is becoming more hateful towards Russia, and military action against the people of Donbass becomes more and more intense.

 Belarus is doing practically everything possible to keep terrible mistakes of history retained in the memory of each generation.
 And so, people remember.
 Even the Germans remember.
 On one occasion, the veterans of the Wehrmacht arrived in Khatyn and walked 6 km to the Memorial complex, as a sign of their repentance.

 History, if its lessons are not learned, can repeat itself in its very ugliest form.
 With the Odessa massacre, we got another Khatyn atrocity, where history was forgotten.

 While there is glorification of war criminals, falsification of documents, distortion of facts, the substitution of true values by false ones, setting plaques of Hitler’s henchmen in the Russian cities, historical revisionism, the arms race, with missiles targeting entire countries, declaring an aggressor who is actually not going to attack anyone, continuing the attempts to paint criminal stigma on those who defended their homeland… if all this Russophobic orgy won’t stop, we shall only achieve a new hot world war.
 Only this would be the last one for all of us.

 Alla Pierce, the VT correspondent in the region, June 2016, Belarus, Khatyn.

-Posted by GPD on June 30, 2016, With 3301 Reads Filed under Life.
+Posted by GPD on June 30, 2016, With 3528 Reads Filed under Life.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.